GENTLE INFILL INNOVATE FOR IMPACT PROJECT

-- not knowing neighbors, overspending on stuff we might share, high cost of childcare, investing every month in coal and fracked oil and gas for electricity, heat and transportation, increasing rents and home prices that leave no place for younger people to settle down or for aging in place or for a diverse population...
+What if, instead of not knowing neighbors, overspending on stuff we might share, high cost of childcare, investing every month in coal and fracked oil and gas for electricity, heat and transportation, increasing rents and home prices that leave no place for younger people to settle down or for aging in place or for a diverse population...

-we "mix it up": younger and older, different income levels, a wealth of races and backgrounds all inspiring each other, all creating a beautiful neighborhood of durably attainable private residences, non-polluting, safe transportation, nature and garden-filled public spaces and renewable power?
+Younger and older, different income levels, a wealth of races and backgrounds all inspiring each other, all creating a beautiful neighborhood of durably attainable private residences, non-polluting, safe transportation, nature and garden-filled public spaces and renewable power?

 If we work together, we think we can!
 Let's break it down: If we use the land in a way that benefits the community, everyone wins:

-Benefits for Absentee owners: potential to maintain or increase rental income by receiving the opportunity to modify or enlarge existing units and/or add additional units (not possible now with previous downzoning of their grandfathered density) while serving the community by making the units "permanently attainable" (resale prices and rents are restricted to rate of inflation plus a return on capital investments).
+Potential to maintain or increase rental income by receiving the opportunity to modify or enlarge existing units and/or add additional units (not possible now with previous downzoning of their grandfathered density) while serving the community by making the units "permanently attainable" (resale prices and rents are restricted to rate of inflation plus a return on capital investments).

-Benefits for Owner Occupied owners: provide an alternative income path that increases current income, creates a more vital, beautiful community, saves transportation expenses provides opportunity to age in place or offer housing to adult children.
+Provide an alternative income path that increases current income, creates a more vital, beautiful community, saves transportation expenses provides opportunity to age in place or offer housing to adult children.

-This is an alternative to gentrification and "mcmansionization": potential density bonuses and subsequent deed restrictions present an optional income path to the current one of selling for market price and the inevitable only legal redevelopment option of scraping/significantly enlarging existing structures.
+This is an alternative to gentrification and "mcmansionization": potential density bonuses and subsequent deed restrictions present an optional income path to the current one of selling for market price and the inevitable (because it is the only legal alternative in the 83.5% of Boulder's residentially zoned land) redevelopment option of scraping/significantly enlarging existing structures.

-Benefits for Renters: provides home ownership opportunities and/or rent moderation, saves transportation expenses, and great neighborhood quality.
+Provides home ownership opportunities and/or rent moderation, saves transportation expenses, and great neighborhood quality.
 If interested in ownership, they get on a community waiting list and perhaps pay a deposit to indicate seriousness.

 A "gentle infill" or eco-community retrofit Neighborhood Pilot with:

 repurposing of land that perhaps can serve the community better (as we did with Open Space) eg:

-- More room for housing and a woonerf which is a child-bike-ped-friendly "living street where cars are a guest" and street space is used for gardening, play areas, natural areas, drainage-flood control, ground mount solar panels, community gathering areas, car share and bikeshare parking and other public-private uses with fewer spaces for private cars.
+More room for housing and a woonerf which is a child-bike-ped-friendly "living street where cars are a guest" and street space is used for gardening, play areas, natural areas, drainage-flood control, ground mount solar panels, community gathering areas, car share and bikeshare parking and other public-private uses with fewer spaces for private cars.
 The woonerf and surrounding areas will be part of a Neighborhood Parking Permit area that provides parking for residents and guests and ensures that North St. residents can't park on neighboring streets.
+(See video)

-- A community with at least one coop, elements of cohousing and an ecovillage, and following the EcoDistricts protocol regarding: place, prosperity, health + wellness, connectivity, living infrastructure and resource protection.
+A community with at least one coop, elements of cohousing and an ecovillage, and following the EcoDistricts protocol regarding: place, prosperity, health + wellness, connectivity, living infrastructure and resource protection.
 Learn more about these goals and their objectives and indicators.

 Owners and tenants and Goose Creek will continue to organize community building activities and enforce car/parking/noise agreements, interact with the City and handle any disputes.